Mandatory Commercial Recycling

 - Additional Resources

 California State Assembly Bill 341 (AB341) made commercial recycling mandatory in 2012.
 Any business that generates four cubic yards or more of solid waste per week (1 large dumpster) must recycle.
-The law also requires multi-family complexes of 5 units or more to have a recycling program for residents.
+The law also requires multi-family complexes of 5 units or more to have recycling collection for residents.

 According to the State, the commercial sector generates half of the solid waste in California, and nearly three quarters of that is recoverable or recyclable*.
 Mandatory Commercial Recycling aims to reduce greenhouse gas (GHG) emissions by diverting those recyclable materials from landfill disposal.